presidenten/vuex-automator-loader/README.md

 };
 ```

-Add loader to preloaders with a regexp that matches all vuex models and plugin to plugins.
+Add the `vuex-automator-loader` to preloaders with a regexp that matches all vuex models, and then add the `vuex-automator-loader` plugin to plugins.
-This example assumes vuex models are stored like. `src/subpath/model/model.js`,
+This example assumes vuex models are stored so that the module foldername and modules model filename have the same name - `src/subpath/module1/module1.js`.
+But the regexp could ofcourse match anything.
-and that the modules should be collected in `src/vuexAutomator.js`.
+This example also specifies that all the found models should be collected in `src/vuexAutomator.js`.

+The plugin creates and clears `src/vuexAutomator.js` at the start of each build so that there is always something for `main.js` to import, which avoids build error at an early stage in the development.

 ```javascript
 var vuexAutomatorPlugin = require('vuex-automator-loader').plugin;